smorazzo/DSIB01demo/README.md

 yellow warning remained for per base content and overrepresented sequences, and a new one in sequence length

 reads2 trimmed
-yellow warning remained for overrepresented sequences, new one in sequence length distribution and a red one in perbase seqeunce content
+yellow warning remained for overrepresented sequences, new one in sequence length distribution and a red one in perbase sequence content

+Practicals 4

 Practicals 5

-We received the chr1.fa file which we sued directly into MEME Chip, unsuccewssfully because it reported error in sequences.
-We followed together the exercise steps until 6, included, then we started from step 9.
+Following instructions from 1 to 6.
+We downloaded the encode project files.
+The chromossome 1 file was sent after by email as chr1.fa.
+With the initial steps we sorted the data from the encode projec.
+Step 7 and 8 weren-t possible because we don-t have a chr1?peaks.bed file.
+We assumed this is because we had already received the chr1.fa, which is the final result of step 8.
+So we used this file in MEME Chip, after tailoring the conditions, howver it reported errors in sequence, so we couldn-t provide the search resutls for motif detection.